ABF Freight Jobs: Driver Pay, Requirements, and Reviews

 ABF Freight Driver Pay

-As with most other national haulage firms, road drivers at ABF Freight earn a set rate per mile, meaning that the more they drive, the more they earn.
+As with most other national haulage firms, road drivers at ABF Freight earn a set rate per mile.
+This means that the more they drive, the more they earn.
 Recent reports from current employees suggest that drivers typically earn at least $0.60 per mile, though this varies according to the driver’s hub, the routes they drive, and their experience level.

 ABF Freight Driver Perks and Benefits